Sprained Ankle Recovery Time: What to Expect Week by Week

 Gentle ankle circles and alphabet tracing with the foot begin during this phase.
 These exercises prevent joint stiffness and maintain some muscle activation without stressing the healing bone.

 Patients should remove the boot several times daily for these exercises, keeping movements slow and pain-free.
-The goal is maintaining flexibility rather than building strength at this stage.
+The goal is to maintain flexibility rather than build strength at this stage.

 Shoes with good arch support and cushioning protect the healing ankle better than flat or unsupportive footwear.
 Many patients find that high-top shoes provide additional stability during this transition.